Joseph McCarthy: McCarthy and the Truman administration

-McCarthy and President Truman clashed often during the years both held office.
+McCarthy and President Harry S. Truman clashed often during the years both held office.
 McCarthy characterized Truman and the Democratic Party as soft on, or even in league with, Communists, and spoke of the Democrats' "twenty years of treason".
-Truman, in turn, once referred to McCarthy as "the best asset the Kremlin has", calling McCarthy's actions an attempt to "sabotage the foreign policy of the United States" in a cold war and comparing it to shooting American soldiers in the back in a hot war.
+Truman, in turn, once referred to McCarthy as "the best asset the Kremlin has", calling McCarthy's actions an attempt to "sabotage the foreign policy of the United States" and comparing it to shooting American soldiers in the back.

 It was the Truman Administration's State Department that McCarthy accused of harboring 205 (or 57 or 81) "known Communists".
 Truman's Secretary of Defense, George Marshall, was the target of some of McCarthy's most vitriolic rhetoric.
 Marshall had been Army Chief of Staff during World War II and was also Truman's former Secretary of State.
 Marshall was a highly respected general and statesman, remembered today as the architect of victory and peace, the latter based on the Marshall Plan for post-war reconstruction of Europe, for which he was awarded the Nobel Peace Prize in 1953.
 McCarthy made a lengthy speech on Marshall, later published in 1951 as a book titled America's Retreat From Victory: The Story of George Catlett Marshall.
 Marshall had been involved in American foreign policy with China, and McCarthy charged that Marshall was directly responsible for the loss of China to Communism.
 In the speech McCarthy also implied that Marshall was guilty of treason; declared that "if Marshall were merely stupid, the laws of probability would dictate that part of his decisions would serve this country's interest"; and most famously, accused him of being part of "a conspiracy so immense and an infamy so black as to dwarf any previous venture in the history of man".

 In December 1950, McCarthy teamed with right-wing radio star Fulton Lewis Jr. to smear Truman's nominee for Assistant Secretary of Defense, Anna M. Rosenberg.
-Their smear campaign attracted allies in anti-Semites and extremists like Gerald L. K. Smith, who falsely claimed Rosenberg, who was Jewish, was a communist.
+Their smear campaign attracted allies in anti-Semites and extremists like Gerald L. K. Smith, who falsely claimed Rosenberg, who was Jewish, was a Communist.
 Unlike other women targets of McCarthyism, Rosenberg emerged with her career and integrity intact.
 When the smear campaign fizzled out, journalist Edward R. Murrow said "the character assassin has missed."

 During the Korean War, when Truman dismissed General Douglas MacArthur, McCarthy charged that Truman and his advisors must have planned the dismissal during late-night sessions when "they've had time to get the President cheerful" on bourbon and Bénédictine.
 McCarthy declared, "The son of a bitch should be impeached."